 The product that finally solved this homeowner's 10 year struggle (Wire Damage Pictures Above) to Get Rid of Squirrels in the Attic was Rodent Strobe's (No longer selling Strobes) Pest Control Strobes.
 And the Squirrels that caused the Attic wire damage - still play in her yard but these Squirrels will not go back into her Attic.

 Her Get Rid of Squirrels in Attic Testimony and others:

 "I have had problems with Squirrels Getting in My Attic for about ten years.
 The noise they made bothered me and I hated the holes they made in my house.
 I called a nationwide Pest Control service and they gave me the name of a man who would come out and trap the Squirrels.
 The man charged me $250.00.
 I hired him two different times but did not notice a difference.
 Then I had the Strobe Lights installed.
 They work.
 They ran the Squirrels out".
 (This testimony was emailed to Rodent Strobe Inc. (Not doing business)10 months after the Strobes were installed.)

 Used Rodent Strobe to Get Rid of Squirrels in Attic.

-Here is a video of one of the squirrels when it tried to get back into her attic:
+Here is a video of one of the Squirrels when it tried to Get back into her Attic:

-"I can testify that the Rodent Strobe solution to invading squirrels in the attic works!
+"I can testify that the Rodent Strobe(Not retailing) solution to invading Squirrels in the Attic works!
 After several continuous repairs to chewed entrances I became desperate when it would happen again.
 I heard about Rodent Strobe on the radio and contacted them right away.
 The results were almost immediate.
 After a couple of days they left and they haven't been back!
-Thanks to this ingenious plan, I can now relax".(This testimony was emailed to Rodent Strobe Inc. 2 months after the strobes were installed.)
+Thanks to this ingenious plan, I can now relax".(This testimony was emailed to Rodent Strobe Inc.(No Strobes Sales anymore) 2 months after the Strobes were installed.)